Maintaining Maximal Strength In Lockdown With The Exerfly: A Case Study With Mick Byers

 You could argue that even if I had returned to the gym earlier, the eccentric loading I would have experienced would have been less due to the limitations on eccentric load when utilising traditional weight training.

-From a psychological standpoint, equipment that allowed me to utilise heavy loads and 'feel strong' kept sessions interesting and provided motivation for completing sessions at home when there was lots of change – a classic time for training to cease.
+From a psychological standpoint, equipment that allowed me to utilize heavy loads and 'feel strong' kept sessions interesting and provided motivation for completing sessions at home when there was lots of change – a classic time for training to cease.

 What I find very interesting is that lower body strength levels were maintained, despite not having access to the platform after November.
 Between January and March, I relied on the rack mount for heavy external load exercises that primarily involved the upper body (the rack mount lends itself to the upper body and accessory work).